dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 #### Shadow foreign key

 You can use the string overload of `HasForeignKey(...)` to configure a shadow property as a foreign key (see [Shadow Properties](xref:core/modeling/shadow-properties) for more information).
-We recommend explicitly adding the shadow property to the model before using it as a foreign key (as shown below).
+The shadow property needs to exist before it can be used, you can explicitly declare it first as shown below.

 [!code-csharp[Main](../../../samples/core/Modeling/Relationships/FluentAPI/ShadowForeignKey.cs?name=ShadowForeignKey&highlight=10,16)]